rotheconrad/ROCker_Macrolide_Models/01_mcr/README.md

 This is an iterative process of building a model, investigating the results, and tracking down all the peculiarities to arrive at a final postive and/or negative UniProt ID set.

+##### During model testing with mock metagenome we found some borderline genes leading to high false negative rate in the model.
+We moved the following uniprot IDs from the testing set to the training set.
+They are associated with 5 genomes.

+A0A0P7C4N1_PSEPU
+A0A6S5TUK3_PSEPU
+A0A2S2CBM0_9GAMM
+A0A2Z4PQG0_9GAMM
+A0A2Z4PX90_9GAMM
+A0A1Z2SKS1_VIBGA
+A0A1Z2SLK4_VIBGA
+A0A2S0PCW0_9NEIS

+##### from 01a_mcrAll_train directory
+mv ../01b_mcrAll_test/model/positive/A0A0P7C4N1_PSEPU/ model/positive/
+mv ../01b_mcrAll_test/model/positive/A0A6S5TUK3_PSEPU/ model/positive/
+mv ../01b_mcrAll_test/model/positive/A0A2S2CBM0_9GAMM/ model/positive/
+mv ../01b_mcrAll_test/model/positive/A0A2Z4PQG0_9GAMM/ model/positive/
+mv ../01b_mcrAll_test/model/positive/A0A2Z4PX90_9GAMM/ model/positive/
+mv ../01b_mcrAll_test/model/positive/A0A1Z2SKS1_VIBGA/ model/positive/
+mv ../01b_mcrAll_test/model/positive/A0A1Z2SLK4_VIBGA/ model/positive/
+mv ../01b_mcrAll_test/model/positive/A0A2S0PCW0_9NEIS/ model/positive/

+Finally, we chose the FP+ setting with ROCkOut refine. parameter -c fp+

 ```bash
 # mcrAll model
 mkdir 01a_mcrAll_train 01b_mcrAll_test 01c_alignment_label_testing